-We will continue to make welfare calls over the Easter break to ensure all families are safe.
+We will continue to make welfare calls over this term to ensure all families are safe.
 We would also like to talk directly to the student upon these calls.
 These calls are an essential part of our safeguarding processes and we would appreciate if you could answer the phone when we call you so this can be done as quickly as possible.
+Sometimes, if we are not able to talk to you directly over two occasions, we need to follow other steps in line with our Safeguarding Policy, so please try and reply to us.
+Moving forward these calls will also focus on supporting learning.

 Many thanks for your understanding at this difficult time.
 Please follow Government guidance about staying at home.
 More information can be found here https://www.gov.uk/coronavirus